Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Hello.
 I am a home owner on Ranger Road, which is slated to be renamed.
 I do not agree with the proposal and feel that this street name is not in need of change.
 It is not overtly offensive like some others that should be changed (Confederate, Plantation Parkway) and requires detailed knowledge of the Civil War to know what Mosbys Rangers were.
 I do not think people feel excluded from the City of Fairfax due to a street that could also refer to police, public servants (park rangers), or current military members.
 The cost of renaming street signs, bills, titles, etc. would be high for the supposed benefit.
 Sincerely, Roger Custer, 10131 Ranger Rd, Fairfax, VA 22030

-rogercuster asked over 2 years ago
+rogercuster asked about 3 years ago

 Thank you for your comment.
 Opportunities will be provided for residents to share their thoughts prior to adoption of any street names.